elastest/elastest-device-emulator-service/docs/index.md

 * ZigBeeIPE: Provides simulated zigbee device data containing the sensor data for temperature, brightness, movement, pressure, humidity and vibration.
-Currently, our zigbee application provides two simulated zigbee sensors and It is also possible to increase the number of simulated zigbee device.
+Currently, our zigbee application provides five(5) simulated zigbee sensors and It is also possible to increase the number of simulated zigbee device.
 * MemsIPE : Provides simulated data from the accelerometer sensor containing values for x, y and z components of acceleration.